Qualifying a VC Investor

 - The individual partner.
 At the end of the day, the individual partner looking at a deal is the most important determinant of relevancy.
 The “wrong” partner at the best firm is probably a bad fit.
 But a great partner at an average (or even below-average) firm is often a great choice.
 The fit between a founder and a specific partner is always the most important thing.

-These four dimensions capture most of the dynamic for how to rank VCs as a founder considers approaching them.
+These four dimensions capture most of the dynamics for how to rank VCs as a founder considers approaching them.
 Typically, I’ll work with founders to rank VCs by these dimensions (usually informally, sometimes formally) as we work together to prioritize who to reach out to, why we are reaching out, and in what order.
 Once we’ve determined an order, we’ll then decide who within the company’s network is best positioned to make the initial approach, and we’ll get to work.
 At a minimum, when a founder talks to me about a VC he or she is thinking about contacting, I want to understand what the motivation is.
-That is, which of the four criteria above is that potential outreach meeting?
+That is, which of the four criteria above does that potential intro meet?

 At the end of the day, however, any VC’s decision to invest in a startup (and any founder’s decision to accept a term sheet) is best thought of as a love story.
 Try as we might, it can be hard to predict which company will resonate with which potential investor.
 The point of this post, however, is that the process can be made more efficient (and more effective) with a little bit of structured thinking.